Save the Children Applauds the Bipartisan Global Food Security Act to Advance the Fight for Child Survival

 - Put in place strong reporting, oversight and accountability measures

-- Invest just over billion for fiscal year 2016 to carry out the strategy.
+- Invest just over billion for the fiscal year 2016 to carry out the strategy.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.